Computational audiology: Overview

 In contrast to traditional methods in audiology and hearing science research, computational audiology emphasizes predictive modeling and large-scale analytics ("big data") rather than inferential statistics and small-cohort hypothesis testing.
 The aim of computational audiology is to translate advances in hearing science, data science, information technology, and machine learning to clinical audiological care.
 Research to understand hearing function and auditory processing in humans as well as relevant animal species represents translatable work that supports this aim.
 Research and development to implement more effective diagnostics and treatments represent translational work that supports this aim.

 For people with hearing difficulties, tinnitus, hyperacusis, or balance problems, these advances might lead to more precise diagnoses, novel therapies, and advanced rehabilitation options including smart prostheses and e-Health/mHealth apps.
 For care providers, it can provide actionable knowledge and tools for automating part of the clinical pathway.

-The field is interdisciplinary and includes foundations in audiology, auditory neuroscience, computer science, data science, machine learning, psychology, signal processing, natural language processing, and vestibulology.
+The field is interdisciplinary and includes foundations in audiology, auditory neuroscience, computer science, data science, machine learning, psychology, signal processing, natural language processing, otology and vestibulology.